Cbhihe/reinforced_pong/ideas/nyc311/readme.md

 Year of availability: Data is available in annual batches from 2011 to 2015 (both included).
-Data is not included here for your persusal because of file size limitation on GitHub.
+Data is not included here for your perusal because of upload file size limitation on GitHub.
 It is however readily available at: https://nycopendata.socrata.com/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9